DRC opposition chief says quitting joint candidate deal

 He spoke shortly after the secretary general of his party, the Union for Democracy and Social Progress (UDPS), gave him 48 hours to row back from the decision in the face of protests by activists.

-The elections are critical for the future of the Democratic Republic of Congo (DRC), a sprawling, mineral-rich country that has never known a peaceful transition of power since independence from Belgium in 1960.
+The elections are critical for the future of the DRC, a sprawling, mineral-rich country that has never known a peaceful transition of power since independence from Belgium in 1960.

 The ballot has 21 candidates, but only four of them are from the opposition.